 California High School Proficiency Examination

-CHSPE is a test for students who need to verify high school level skills.
+The California High School Proficiency Examination (CHSPE) is a test for students who need to verify their high school level skills.
 In some cases, students take the test and leave high school early to work or attend college.
-Those who pass the test receive a Certificate of Proficiency from the State Board of Education, which is equal by law to a California high school diploma.
+Those who pass the test receive a Certificate of Proficiency, which is equal by law to a California high school diploma, from the State Board of Education.

 Documents for use with administration of the CHSPE.

 Answers to frequently asked questions about the CHSPE.

 Certified Foster Youth Fee Wavier Information

 To be eligible for a foster youth fee waiver, a foster youth must submit, at the time of registration for a test administration, all standard, required registration materials and certification of their foster youth status.
 This certification can be provided by the county of residence or the California Department of Social Services.
 Eligibility for the fee waiver is valid until the certified foster youth reaches twenty-five years of age.

 Homeless Certification Form (PDF)